Azure/benchpress/CONTRIBUTING.md

         1. Multi-line code with piped commands - when the pipe is the first character of the line the pipe will align to the left edge of the start of the previous line's command (i.e., not indented past the start of the previous line's command and not flush to the left at column 0).
-1. Docs - It is in inttended that all documentation contributions conform to the guidelines found at the following references (listed in the order of precedence when there is a conflict)
+1. Docs - It is intended that all documentation contributions conform to the guidelines found at the following references (listed in the order of precedence when there is a conflict)
    1. [Microsoft PowerShell-Docs Style Guide][3]